Public Benefits Changes Coming Soon

 Starting July 1, 2026

-• Dental benefits end for undocumented adults: Medi-Cal recipients age 19 and older who are undocumented or have temporary immigration status will lose dental benefits.
+• Dental benefits end for undocumented adults: Full Medi-Cal coverage recipients age 19 and older who are undocumented or have temporary immigration status will lose dental benefits.

 Starting January 1, 2027